A family avoids a teardown, opting to preserve an old Glen Lake cottage—and treat their family to old-fashioned lake vacations.

 Removing the wall between the old kitchen and the dining room made way for a kitchen spacious enough for family and friends to mingle, cook and eat together—all in front of the stone fireplace that was once sequestered in the dining room.
 Mason and his carpenters refurbished the original beadboard cabinetry—and then replicated it in a new bank of cabinets across the room.
 Two farmhouse-style sinks, one in each bank of cabinets, render the kitchen extremely functional while preserving a vintage feel.

-The homeowners have welcomed members of the White-Schilling family, Carolyn among them, to see what they have done with the cottage.
+The homeowners have welcomed members of the White-Schilling family to see what they have done with the cottage.
 “They have done a beautiful job of mixing the historic flourishes of an old cottage with a modern home,” Carolyn says.

-This spring, the homeowners added on to the screened porch—and in so doing, again demonstrated their sensitivity to the character of the cottage they have come to cherish.
-“In our last meeting, [the homeowner] expressed that she was a little nervous about making the screened porch bigger because she loves being in that close space with her family,” says Victor Scalzo of Via Design.
+The homeowners also added on to the screened porch, again demonstrating their sensitivity to the character of the cottage.
+“In our last meeting, [the homeowner] expressed she was a little nervous about making the screened porch bigger because she loves being in that close space with her family,” says Victor Scalzo of Via Design.
 “She did not want to lose that cozy, Michigan cottage feel.”